wso2-attic/ballerina-integrator/README.md

          - targets: ['172.17.0.1:9797']
 ```

-   NOTE : Replace `172.17.0.1` if your local Docker IP differs from `172.17.0.1`
+> **NOTE** : Be sure to replace `172.17.0.1` if your local Docker IP is different from `172.17.0.1`

-- Run the Prometheus Docker image using the following command
+- Execute the following command to run the Prometheus Docker image:

 ```
    $ docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml \
    prom/prometheus